android/health-samples/health-services/MeasureDataCompose/README.md

 ### Try it with synthetic data

-With the sample running, you can turn on the sythetic data provider by running the below command from a shell.
+With the sample running, you can turn on the synthetic data provider by running the below command from a shell.
 This will mimic the user performing an activity and generating heart rate data.
 Check the app UI or logcat messages to see these data updates.